golang-leipzig/golang-leipzig.github.io/content/posts/meetup-33-wrapup.md

 or establishing a protocol of limited scope.

 Example: A function only uses `client.Do` for HTTP requests.
-We can create a protocol, so that we are able to use the default HTTP client from the standard library or some third-pary library as well.
+We can create a protocol, so we are able to use the default HTTP client from the standard library or some third-pary library as well (as long at it has a suitable `Do` method).
 We can define a Doer:

 ```go
 type Doer interface {